Smart Water Shut-Off Valves For Commercial Buildings: A Short Guide

 Remotely shut-off water based on high water use data

 Some water leak detection systems allow teams to view minute-by-minute water use throughout the building or across entire portfolios.
 The most sophisticated platforms include AI-powered water use pattern recognition.
-When water consumption deviates from what is considered normal use, as determined by proprietary algorithms, customers receive high water use or leak alerts on their phones.
+When water consumption deviates from what is considered normal use for the property, as determined by proprietary algorithms, customers receive high water use or leak alerts on their phones.
 These automated water use analysis and alerting systems work non-stop and without the need for visual confirmation of leaks before deciding to turn off the water.

-In some cases the decision to turn off water can be automated.
+In some cases, the decision to turn off water can be automated.
 In fact, a large healthcare facility is saving over $1 million with shut-off valves installed beside pressure breaker valves.
-This hospital success story features another innovation in water damage mitigation: the ability to shut-off water instantly.
+This hospital success story features another innovation in water damage mitigation: the ability to shut-off water automatically.

 Automatic water shut-off